Be rooted. Be guarded. Be disciplined. Battle.

 Be diligent in filtering your entertainment.
 What you feed your mind with is powerful.
 Be very careful with the entertainment you consume.
 The media industry is highly influential over thoughts and lifestyles.
-Social media can be great, but it can always be unhealthy.
+Social media can be great, but it can also be unhealthy.
 If it’s a sin to do, it’s a sin to entertain yourself with it.
 Turn off that television.
 Go through what you subscribe to on social media.
 What are you feeding your mind with what you view?

 2 Peter 1:3-6 (KJV)